 Feel, Fuel & Noise

-Given that the Echo PB-770T and the Stihl BR 600 come from distinct manufacturers, their construction and technological features may differ.
+Because the Echo PB-770T and the Stihl BR 600 are produced by separate manufacturers, there might be differences in their overall design and technological implementation.

 • Manufactured as backpack blowers, these two products are equipped with large engines and spacious fuel tanks, offering comfortable carrying while you work.
 The throttle for both products is conveniently placed on the blower's tube, freeing up your left hand for other tasks.